Skip to main content

 Your Options as a Misclassified Employee

 When an employer is not required to follow the law because of misclassification, employees can suffer considerable losses.
-Fortunately, you have legal remedies against your employer to recover compensation, and The Law Office of Karen J. Sloat, APC will handle the legal process.
+Fortunately, you have legal remedies against your employer to recover compensation, and Sloat Law Group will handle the legal process.
 Our Temecula employee misclassification attorneys will pursue your employer for all available damages, including:

 • Unpaid overtime